fly2tortoise/SCGAN/README.md

-# This paper has just been received, and I will complete it as soon as possible.
+# This paper has just been accepted in April 2024, and I will complete it as soon as possible.

 ## Code used for "SCGAN: Sampling and Clustering-based Neural Architecture Search for GANs".